-Special Educational Needs at FCC 2020-2021
+Special Educational Needs at FCC 2022-2023

 Faringdon Community College is an inclusive establishment, which welcomes all children.
 We strive to give every child the best possible chance to succeed.
-Working to this aim is a dedicated team including a SENCO, 17 Teaching Assistants, a ELSA HLTA, and a part-time specialist dyslexia teacher, an Inclusion Manager and a SEN Administrator.
-We provide a safe, welcoming and positive environment for students to work in, consisting of two dedicated classroom areas, and two smaller rooms suitable for one to one work.
-In addition to this a Nurture group is put in place to support the transition between primary and secondary school for our SeN students.
+Working to this aim is a dedicated team including a SENCO, 16 Teaching Assistants, and a part-time specialist dyslexia teacher, an Inclusion Manager and a SEN Administrator.
+We provide a safe, welcoming and positive environment for students to work in, consisting of two classroom areas, and two smaller rooms suitable for one to one work.

-Our aim in the Special Educational Needs Department is to help and encourage students to become independent learners who are able to access the school curriculum and function confidently in school, both with their peers and academically.
+Our aim in the Special Educational Needs Department is to help and encourage students to become independent learners who are able to access the school curriculum and function confidently in school.
 We work with students to help them reach their maximum potential in class subjects and exams, developing transferable study skills and strategies that they can use throughout the school and beyond into further education or the world of work.